Bio-duck

 Bio-duck is a sound recorded in the Southern Ocean, specifically in Antarctic Waters and the West Coast of Australia.
 It was first reported in 1960 by submarine personnel, who gave the sound its name, associating it with that of a duck.
-Once dubbed as the “largest still unresolved mysteries of the Southern Ocean”, the origin of the sound remained a mystery for decades until 2014, when it was concluded that the sound originated from Antarctic minke whales.
+Once dubbed as "one of the largest still unresolved mysteries of the Southern Ocean", the origin of the sound remained a mystery for decades until 2014, when it was concluded that the sound originated from Antarctic minke whales.

 The recorded sound has a frequency range between 60 Hz to 100 Hz, harmonics up to 1khz, and an interval of 1.6 to 3.1 seconds between each sound.
 The sound is mainly present during austral winter in the southern ocean, detected off Western Australia and the Antarctic waters.
 The sound is made near the surface, predominantly before feeding dives.
 Although the role of the sound remains a mystery, it is suggested that it could play a role in mating.

 Researchers say that this discovery is significant in estimating seasonal occurrence, migration patterns and abundance of the Antarctic minke whales as acoustic research is more cost effective than visual sightings and can be carried out regardless of weather and daylight conditions.
 Moreover, acoustic research is invaluable since Antarctic minke whales inhabit areas of high sea-ice, making conventional ship research challenging.

 Method of discovery

 During austral summer of 2013, a research team led by Denise Risch attached suction cupped recording devices to two Antarctic minke whales.
 The devices were attached directly from a boat using a pole and it collected sound, temperature, pressure, acceleration and magnetic fields.
 Both tagged Antarctic minke whales travelled in a group with the same species, ranging from 5 to 40 whales per group.
 Each tag recorded for 18 hours and 8 hours respectively, and during that time both whales fed continuously.
 32 calls were made during this time, of which 6 had similar properties to pre-existing recordings of a bio-duck sound.
 Additionally, low frequency down sweeps, a sound previously associated with the Antarctic minke whales were also sampled from the tags.
-Since no other marine mammal species were observed within 1 km of the tagged whales and given that the whales travelled in single species groups, Reich's research team concluded that the source of the sound was either the tagged whale itself, or other Antarctic minke whales travelling in the same group.
+Since no other marine mammal species were observed within 1 km of the tagged whales and given that the whales travelled in single species groups, Risch's research team concluded that the source of the sound was either the tagged whale itself, or other Antarctic minke whales travelling in the same group.